Chinese Food - Eating with relish

 History of eating in China

 In China, traditions go back a very long way, the etiquette of eating gets a mention in the Analects of Confucius (c.
-500BCE) in chapter ten he writes of the virtuous man's approach to food:
+500BCE) in chapter ten Confucius writes of the virtuous man's approach to food:

 “He did not eat rice which had been injured by heat or damp and turned sour, nor fish or flesh which has gone off.
 He did not eat what was discolored, or what had a bad flavor, nor anything which was badly cooked, nor out of season.